“This is a big loop combining the Red, Blue, Yellow, and Orange trails.”

 Getting to the trail: There are at least a half dozen trailheads for this park, any of which are good starts.
 For first timers, it would be a good idea to begin next to the dog park, where a box holds maps that can be taken along with you.

-Enjoy your walks!
-It is a great park that allows you to explore any distance.
-Most people are hikers, but you'll run into the very rare cyclist.
+Enjoy your run!
+This is a great park that allows you to explore any distance.
+Most people are runners, but you'll run into the very rare cyclist.

 Flora & Fauna